a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 Find the newly created local update sets for the imported ones and mark them as In Progress, so that you can continue to work on them.

+#### 6. Insert uncommitted remote update sets

-6. Insert all uncommitted remote update sets and all their contents.
+Insert all uncommitted remote update sets and all their contents.
 Don't commit them into the system.

-  - Do not press "Retrieve Remote Update Sets", whatever you do!
-This will cause you a major headache.
+**Do not** press "Retrieve Remote Update Sets", whatever you do!
+Doing so can cause you a major headache.

 7. Perform all post-clone checks that you identified before the clone, e.g. branding and portals.
   - The client can also support you here.
 They may be able to spot things that you've not noticed.